Seagate/cortx/doc/Cortx on VA.rst

 ----------------
 1. Stop all S3 I/O traffic from S3 clients to VA.

-2. Login to the CORTX Virtual Appliance as user **cortx** and run the following.
+2. Login to the CORTX Virtual Appliance as **cortx** and run the following.

  - **sudo su -**